W. C. O. Acquaye-Nortey

-William Codjoe Omaboe Acquaye-Nortey was a Ghanaian soldier and politician.
+William Codjoe Omaboe Acquaye-Nortey (born 1 April 1930) was a Ghanaian soldier and politician.
 He served as the Greater Accra Regional Minister from 1972 to 1973, the Upper Regional Minister (now Upper East Region and Upper West Region) from 1973 to 1975, and the Western Regional Minister from September 1975 to October 1975.

 Early life and education

 Acquaye-Nortey was born on 1 April 1930 in Accra.
 He began schooling at Bishop's Boys' School in Accra in 1935 and later moved to Government School in Kibi, where he studies from 1940 to 1942.
 A year later, he enrolled at Government School in Accra where he completed his elementary education in 1944.
 In 1945, he was admitted into the Accra Academy for his secondary education, where he graduated in 1948.
 Acquaye-Nortey entered Eaton Hall Officer Cadet School in Chester in 1957 for a year long course, and the Royal Army Service Corps, Aldershot, England, for another year long course in Long Transport from April 1963 to April 1964.
 In 1971, he enrolled at the Joint Services Staff College in Latimer, England, for an eight-month course spanning from January 1971 to August 1971.